M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 long is used for days, seconds, and distance to handle large values.
 The program calculates distance by multiplying the speed of light by seconds in 1000 days.

-Exercise

-Modify the Light program to calculate the distance light travels in one year (365 days).
+Exercise:Modify the Light program to calculate the distance light travels in one year (365 days).
 Use appropriate variable types and print the result.

 2.2 Floating-Point Types
 Floating-point types handle numbers with fractional components, adhering to the IEEE-754 standard.
 They are used for precise calculations, such as mathematical functions.